Time Can Be Rewritten 16 (The Well-Mannered War, Virgin Books, 1997)

 “Then we’d just be characters, not real people,” Romana frets.
 But there is no other option, and so the Doctor and Romana press the button and simply depart the universe entirely.

-) Taken as an ending to the Virgin line it’s a bit nicer, but there’s still a tangible anger to it – a declaration that whatever happens next doesn’t get to impact or erase what Roberts and his friends have built.
+It’s hilariously and delightfully petulant.
+The Doctor would rather give up on his “reality” than be sucked into the John Nathan-Turner era.
+(Clarification: Gareth Roberts has stated that it was not his intention to take a swipe at 80s Doctor Who with this scene.
+Apply your own level of belief in the intentional fallacy to this fact.)
+Taken as an ending to the Virgin line it’s a bit nicer, but there’s still a tangible anger to it – a declaration that whatever happens next doesn’t get to impact or erase what Roberts and his friends have built.
 (And they really did build something extraordinary.)
 But first and foremost, it is a commentary on the Williams era, and an illustration of one final point in its defense – a rejoinder to those who object to its supposed lack of seriousness.
 It is a reminder that comedy, even good-natured comedy, can readily be weaponized.